lim648/lim648.github.io/README.md

-#Tutorial: Implementing TSMA for Unbalanced Data in R
+# Tutorial: Implementing TSMA for Unbalanced Data in R
 This tutorial guides you through implementing the two-stage sampling aggregation ($\mbox{TSMA}$), designed to handle unbalanced datasets.
-The $\mbox{TSMA}$ framework incorporates bagging concepts, resampling techniques, and machine learning techniques aimed at significantly improving the accuracy of predictive models.
+The $\mbox{TSMA}$ framework incorporates bagging concepts, resampling techniques, and machine-learning techniques aimed at significantly improving the accuracy of predictive models.

 ## Data Preparation